68% of children waiting over a year to access psychology services in Galway

 By Tara McGivern

-Nearly 2,000 children and young people in Galway and Roscommon are waiting for access to primary care psychology services.
+Nearly 2,000 children and young people in Galway and Roscommon are waiting for access to primary care psychology services, according to the latest figures seen by Sinn Fein.

-Sinn Féin TD for Galway West Mairéad Farrell, has said it is “completely unacceptable”.
+The party’s TD for Galway West Mairéad Farrell, has said the situation is “completely unacceptable”.

 Deputy Farrell made her comments following a response to a Parliamentary Question tabled by Sinn Féin spokesperson on mental health Sorca Clarke.

 Ms Farrell called the situation a “failure of planning and resourcing by government”.
-Emphasising that “behind every one of these numbers is a child who needs help and a family under enormous pressure”.
+She emphasised that “behind every one of these numbers is a child who needs help and a family under enormous pressure.”

 “This includes many students who cannot access the mental health services they need,” said Ms. Farrell.
 “This government has let waiting lists continue to spiral while students continue to struggle.”